from 663€

 Accommodation

-During your time with PMGY you will live in our Volunteer House which is just a 5 minute walk from the centre of Tabanan where you will find local restaurants, convenience stores and ATMs.
+During your time on the Bali volunteer program you will live in one of our Volunteer Houses, which are located in Tabanan.
+Here you will find local restaurants, convenience stores and ATMs.
+Tabanan is a more traditional town, so you won’t find many other tourists around.
 You’ll be living with other PMGY volunteers from around the world, so you’ll make plenty of friends along the way.

 The accommodation is basic but comfortable with free Wi-Fi.
 Each room has bunk beds with up to 8 people per room in same-sex rooms.
-Volunteers are provided with fans in the room and their own mosquito net and bed linen.
-Bathrooms are shared, have a shower and western style toilet.
-The water is cold but this shouldn’t be a problem as Bali is hot and humid all year-round!
+Volunteers are provided with air conditioning in the room and their own mosquito net or curtains (to avoid the mosquitos) and bed linen.
+Bathrooms are shared, with a shower and western style toilet.
+The water is often cold, but this shouldn’t be a problem if you volunteer in Bali, as the climate is hot and humid all year round!

-We encourage you to bring some small padlocks and/or store any valuables with our local team in their private area.
+We encourage you to bring some small padlocks and/or store any valuables within the lockers provided within the volunteer accommodation, however, volunteers are encouraged to only bring essential items during their volunteer work in Bali.
 There will also be fridge space available for volunteers to store any items they need to keep chilled.

-The Volunteer House is located right next to where our local team live and on the same site to where we run our afternoon community programme.
+The Volunteer House is located right next to where our local team live.
 Although volunteers have their own private space there is still the security of living next to our host family who can assist you if need be.
-It is also a great way to learn more about Balinese culture and practise your new-found language skills!
+It is also a great way to learn more about Balinese culture, get immersed in the local community and practise your new-found language skills!

 Some of our projects are within walking distance of our Volunteer House and some are not.
-PMGY will take you to and from the projects, not within walking distance, each day via Bemo or private car and the cost of this service is included in your Programme Fee.
+PMGY will take you to and from your volunteer placement each day if it is not within walking distance, via minivan or private car, and the cost of this service is included in your Program Fee.

 Food & Beverages